OngMinXian/NUSPlanner/README.md

 ## Link to deployed application
 :link: auth-development-71ec2.web.app
+(Unfortunately, we could not create a clickable link.
+Please copy and paste the above web link to access the deployed website.
+Thank you!)

 #### :exclamation: Important note to evaluators
 - Please use the email and password assigned to you for signing into our web application, as entering mood/sleep data into the Today page of our web application will cause the input fields to disappear for the day.
+But feel free to create your own account too.
 Thank you!
 - LWXSS:
   - Email: test101@gmail.com
   - PW: 123Test456!